Galapagos Nature Calendar

 - Very few penguins are sighted at Bartolome Island (most have followed the cool waters back to the west or near Upwelling areas).

 - Nesting season of the Galapagos Dove reaches its peak.

 - The rainy season reaches the highest precipitation .(this does not mean it rains everyday)

 - Sporadic tropical rains, intense sun and hot climate.
 Air temperature can reach up to 30c (86f).
 Humidity is high.

 - March 21st, the beginning of the summer equinox signals the arrival of the waved albatross to Espaola.

 - Even the western islands have warm waters where snorkeling is excellent.
 Punta Vicente Roca Isabela can be an amazing site.

-- Penguins still active in the water, next to tropical fish! (how Bizarre!).
+- Penguins are still active in the water, next to tropical fish! (how Bizarre!).

 - Some shores, especially those facing the north side, can receive deep surge (Ola de Fondo) Proveniente de Las Corrientes del Norte.

 - Snorkelers will remain long periods of time in the water.

 - Massive arrival of waved albatrosses to Espanol.
 Amazing courtship starts.